FluidSynth/fluidsynth/android/README.Android.md

 There are two shared libraries for fluidsynth that make up Android support:

 - libfluidsynth.so - contains fluidsynth itself, particularly with fluidsynth audio drivers for OpenSLES and Oboe which are Android-specific.
 - liboboe-c.so - Oboe shared library, with C bindings.
+It is isolated from the rest of the library because Oboe's clang++ libc++ dependency does not mix with Cerbero build of glib which depends on g++ gnustl dependency.